MAP: These are the countries that have grounded the Boeing 737 MAX 8

 Breaking News Emails

-The United States on Wednesday joined more than 60 nations and airlines around the world that have grounded the Boeing 737 Max, the aircraft model that was involved in the Ethiopian Airlines crash that killed 157 people.
+The United States on Wednesday joined more than 60 nations and airlines around the world that have grounded the Boeing 737 Max 8, the aircraft model that was involved in the Ethiopian Airlines crash that killed 157 people.

 The governments and airlines have suspended the use of the jets or banned them from entering their airspace.
 The list now includes the entire European Union, China and Australia, as well as airlines in Brazil, Russia, Mexico and Norway.